On arrival: first things first

 Regular workshops on writing a resume, job interview skills and career planning are offered by The Work Room programme.

-If you plan to move your business to New Brunswick, or set up a business venture here, get in touch with Opportunities NB and Enterprise Saint John.
+If you plan to move your business to New Brunswick or set up a business venture here, get in touch with Opportunities NB and Economic Development Greater Saint John.
 Their experts can offer some valuable guidance and support.

-Another useful programme is The Hive / La Rouche.
-Funded by the Government of New Brunswick, it aims to help newcomer entrepreneurs launch their business in the province.
+Another useful program is the entrepreneur development program, with Economic Development Greater Saint John, which aims to help newcomer entrepreneurs launch their business in the province.

 And last but not least: the weather in Canada can be full of risks, for locals and newcomers alike.
 We recommend that you study this Hazards and Emergencies guide by the Government of Canada, to keep yourself and your family safe from day one.